gbouras13/dnaapler/README.md

 ## Installation

-dnaapler requires only BLAST as an external dependency.
+`dnaapler` requires only BLAST as an external dependency.

 Installation from conda is recommended as this will install BLAST automatically.

 ### Conda

+`dnaapler` is available on bioconda.

 ```
 conda install -c bioconda dnaapler
 ```

 ### Pip

+You can also install `dnaapler` with pip.

 ```
 pip install dnaapler